carbonplan/blog/posts/cloud-downscaling-pipelines.md

   <FigureCaption number={3}>Dask array chunked in time</FigureCaption>
 </Figure>

 In this example, chunking the dataset in space results in more than a million chunks, which can result in millions of tasks and substantial memory utilization due to the large task graph generated by Dask.
 To avoid such bottlenecks, we frequently had to “rechunk” our data either along the time or space axis.
-To avoid the expensive method of re-chunking data on the fly, we used [rechunker](https://rechunker.readthedocs.io/en/latest/), a Python package that performs efficient on-disk rechunking of Zarr stores, i.e. it reads data from one Zarr store, rechunks it, and writes it directly to a temporary location.
+To avoid the expensive method of rechunking data on the fly, we used [rechunker](https://rechunker.readthedocs.io/en/latest/), a Python package that performs efficient on-disk rechunking of Zarr stores.
+It assesses the original chunking schema of a Zarr store, a target schema, and a defined memory constraint.
+The package then finds a computationally efficient intermediate chunking scheme that will allow the rechunking operation to complete within memory.
-While amazingly effective, rechunker does produce many intermediate Zarr stores, which can grow in size on large jobs, and thus requires diligent clean up in order to avoid excessive cloud storage costs.
+While highly effective, rechunker does produce many intermediate Zarr stores, which can grow in size on large jobs, and thus requires diligent clean up in order to avoid excessive cloud storage costs.

 ### Memory leaks and poor performance due to large task graphs